 This simple Bible study method is perfect for when you’re short on time.
-It takes about 10 minutes a day, and is perfect for the busy woman who wants to grow in faith, but is short on time.
+It takes about 10 minutes, and is perfect for the busy woman who wants to grow in faith, but needs a quick quiet time.

 Write the Word